-In early August 2023, we received and reported positive topline results from PALISADE-2 based on the 141 subjects who completed the trial.
+In early August 2023, we received and reported positive topline results from our PALISADE-2 Phase 3 trials of fasedienol in SAD based on the 141 subjects who completed the trial.
 Our PALISADE-2 Phase 3 trial met its primary efficacy endpoint, the difference in mean SUDS scores during the public speaking challenge at baseline (Visit 2) and treatment (Visit 3) for subjects treated with fasedienol versus placebo at Visit 3.
 Fasedienol-treated patients demonstrated a greater mean change from baseline (least-squares (LS) mean = -13.8) compared to placebo (LS mean = -8.0), for a statistically significant, and we believe clinically relevant, difference between groups of -5.8 (p=0.015).
-The trial also met its secondary endpoint, demonstrating a statistically significant difference in the proportion of clinician-assessed responders between fasedienol and placebo as measured by the CGI-I. Responders were identified as those who were rated 'very much less anxious' or 'much less anxious' and 37.7% of fasedienol-treated patients were rated as responders, as compared to 21.4% of those treated with placebo (p=0.033).
-The trial also met the important exploratory endpoint of the difference in the proportion of patient-assessed responders between fasedienol-treated patients were rated as responders, as compared to 18.6% of fhose treated with placebo (p=0.003).
+The trial also met its secondary endpoint, demonstrating a statistically significant difference in the proportion of clinician-assessed responders between fasedienol and placebo as measured by the Clinical Global Impressions - Improvement (CGI-I) scale.
+Responders were identified as those who were rated 'very much less anxious' or 'much less anxious' and 37.7% of fasedienoltreated patients were rated as responders, as compared to 21.4% of those treated with placebo (p=0.033).
+The trial also met the important exploratory endpoint of the difference in the proportion of patient-assessed responders between fasedienol and placebo as measured by the Patient's Global Impression of Change (PGI-C).
+Responders were identified as those who self-rated 'very much less anxious' or 'much less anxious' and 40.6% of fasedienol-treated patients were rated as responders, as compared to 18.6% of those treated with placebo (p=0.003).
 In addition, our PALISADE-2 trial also met the exploratory endpoint of the difference in the proportion of patients in each treatment group with a 20-point or greater improvement in patient-assessed SUDS score from baseline (Visit 2) to treatment (Visit 3).
 Of the fasedienol-treated patients, 35.7% demonstrated this statistically significant and clinically meaningful improvement in SUDS score, as compared to 18.6% in the placebo-treated group (p=0.020).
-Fasedienol was observed to be well-tolerated with no serious adverse events, and the adverse event (AE) profiles were comparable between fasedienol and placebo.
-Overall, no TEAEs, except for pyrexia in the placebo group (2.49%), was more prevalent than 2.0%
+Fasedienol was observed to be well-tolerated with no serious adverse events, and the treatment-emergent adverse event (TEAE) profiles were comparable between fasedienol and placebo.
+Overall, no TEAEs, except for pyrexia in the placebo group (2.49%), was more prevalent than 2.0%.